- How to Attract Graduates

 This is the part where you need to persuade the candidate that they should work for you over other companies with similar positions.
 Graduates tend to react well to this section as it is a way of showing the friendlier side to the company.
 Whether it’s unlimited office coffee, weekly team breakfasts or monthly socials – these are all things candidates love hearing about!

 - What is the team and office culture like?

 - What benefits or perks are there?

 - Do you do anything as a team outside of the office?

 - What is the company building towards?

-Finally, rememeber to provide clear instructions at the bottom of your post on how a candidate should apply for the position and what this application should involve.
+Finally, remember to provide clear instructions at the bottom of your post as to how a candidate should apply for the position and what this application should involve.